 Course learning outcomes

-After studying this course you should have:
+After studying this course, you should be able to:

-- gained a deeper understanding of ‘epic poetry’ in the ancient world
+gained a deeper understanding of ‘epic poetry’ in the ancient world

-- explored the Aeneid’s central themes, in particular Roman values
+explored the Aeneid’s central themes, in particular Roman values

-- read in detail some passages of the Aeneid and investigated how Virgil uses language to enhance the impact of the poem
+read in detail some passages of the Aeneid and investigated how Virgil uses language to enhance the impact of the poem

-- considered some issues involved in reading poetry which was originally written in a different language.
+considered some issues involved in reading poetry which was originally written in a different language.

 You can start this course right now without signing-up.
 Click on any of the course content sections below to start at any point in this course.